torculus/monocle/README.md

 # monocle
-A small Python magnification app for Linux
+A lightweight magnifying glass app written in vala